traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

    - `<client-id>` with the registered application’s client ID.
    - `<client-secret>` with the registered application’s client secret value.

-   To interact with the application, access token will been to be provided as follow
+   To interact with the application, an access token will be provided as follows:

    ```bash
    curl -H "Authorization: Bearer $access_token" https://api.traefik.EXTERNAL_IP.sslip.io/customers